Edith Wharton: 1880s–1900s

 On April 29, 1885, at the age of 23, Wharton married Edward Robbins (Teddy) Wharton, who was 12 years her senior, at the Trinity Chapel Complex in Manhattan.
 From a well-established Boston family, he was a sportsman and a gentleman of the same social class and shared her love of travel.
 The Whartons set up house at Pencraig Cottage in Newport.
 In 1893, they bought a house named Land's End, on the other side of Newport, for $80,000, and moved into it.
-Wharton decorated Land's End with the help of designer Ogden Codman.
+Wharton decorated Land's End, with the help of designer Ogden Codman.
 In 1897, the Whartons purchased their New York home, 884 Park Avenue.
-Between 1886 and 1897, they traveled overseas in the period from February to June – mostly visiting Italy but also Paris and England.
+Between 1886 and 1897, they traveled overseas, in the period from February to June, mostly visiting Italy but also Paris and England.
 From her marriage onwards, three interests came to dominate Wharton's life: American houses, writing, and Italy.

-From the late 1880s until 1902, Teddy Wharton suffered from chronic depression, and the couple then ceased their extensive travel.
-At that time, his depression became more debilitating, after which they lived almost exclusively at their estate The Mount in Lenox, Massachusetts.
-During those same years, Wharton herself was said to suffer from asthma and periods of depression.
+From the late 1880s until 1902, Teddy Wharton suffered from chronic depression.
+The couple, then, ceased their extensive travel.
+At that time, his depression became more debilitating, after which they lived almost exclusively at their estate, The Mount, in Lenox, Massachusetts.
+During those same years, Wharton, herself, was said to suffer from asthma and periods of depression.

 In 1908, Teddy Wharton's mental condition was determined to be incurable.
-In that year, Wharton began an affair with Morton Fullerton, an author and foreign correspondent for The Times of London, in whom she found an intellectual partner.
-She divorced Edward Wharton in 1913, after 28 years of marriage.
+In that year, Wharton began an affair with Morton Fullerton, an author, and foreign correspondent for The Times of London, in whom she found an intellectual partner.
+She divorced Edward Wharton, in 1913, after 28 years of marriage.
 Around the same time, she was beset with harsh literary criticism from the naturalist school of writers.

 In addition to novels, Wharton wrote at least 85 short stories.
 She was also a garden designer, an interior designer, and a taste-maker of her time.
 She wrote several design books, including her first major published work, The Decoration of Houses (1897), co-authored by Ogden Codman.
 Another of her "home and garden" books is the generously illustrated Italian Villas and Their Gardens of 1904, illustrated by Maxfield Parrish.